The objective of the Alberta Community Partnership (ACP) is to improve the viability and long-term sustainability of municipalities.

 An amendment is required if the project scope or time period to use grant funds changes after project approval.

 Applicants are required to fill out and submit their amendment requirements through ACPO, accessed through MAConnect.

 For projects funded under the former RCP, please refer to the RCP Program Guidelines.

 For all components, final reporting is due within 60 days after the project completion date.

-Applicants will be required to submit their Statement of Funding and Expenditures through ACPO.
+All applicants and grant recipients are required to submit their Statements of Funding and Expenditures through ACPO, which is accessed through MAConnect.
 Additional reporting may be required under some components.